twitocode/Tantalum/content/Notes/Religion/Unit 2 Review.md

 ___
 # Name the different types of justice
 1. **Commutative Justice**
 	- Pertains to contractual relationships between individuals, and between institutions.
-ADD MORE
+Agreements and contracts are built on trust, confidence, and respect
+		- *Ex.
+Shaking hands on deals, Keeping commitments that impact others*
 2. **Legal Justice**
 	- The relationship of the individual to society, based on law and enforcement.
 Also known as contributive justice
+		- *Ex.
+Driving rules*
 3. **Distributive Justice**
 	- The relationship of government to the individual, and the government's obligation includes: the good of citizenship, etc.
+		- *Ex.
+Help immigrants moving in, Paying fair wages*
 4. **Biblical Justice**
 	- All humans are equal before God and have the right to be treated with dignity and fairness no matter who you are.
+5. **Restorative Justice**
+	- Help those who are in need of help
+	- *Ex.
+Advocate for the vulnerable and change social structures*
 <!--ID: 1746895306918-->